AaltoSciComp/scicomp-docs/data/opensource.rst

 In addition to the above requirements, the following are best practices:

 #.
 You can't require that people cite you, but you can ask nicely.
 Make
    it easy to do this!
-Include the best citations directly in the README.
-Make your code itself also citeable by publishing it somewhere (github, zenodo, ...)
+Include the proper citations directly in the README.
+Make your code itself also citeable by publishing it somewhere (github, zenodo, ...).

 #.
 Put on a good hosting location and encourage contributions.
 For
-   example, github is the most popular these days, but there are plenty of others.
+   example, Github is the most popular these days, but there are plenty of others.
 Welcome contributions and bug reports, and build on them.
    Make yourself the hub of expertise of your knowledge and methods.

 Choosing a license
 ~~~~~~~~~~~~~~~~~~

-(Under this policy, any `Creative
+Under this policy, any `Creative
 Commons <https://creativecommons.org/licenses/>`__, `Open Source
 Initiative <https://opensource.org/licenses>`__, and `Free Software
 Foundation <https://www.gnu.org/licenses/license-list.html>`__ approved
 open source licenses are usable.
 However, you should *not* try to be
-creative, and use the most common thing that serves your needs.)
+creative, and use the most common license that serves your needs.

 Top-level recommendations: